scando1993/thingsboard.github.io/docs/user-guide/rbac.md

 **Entity**

-Any entity managed by ThingsBoard.
+Any entity managed by Pacificsoft.
 For example: device, asset, user, dashboard, entity view, etc. See [entities and relations](/docs/user-guide/entities-and-relations/) guide for more details.

 **Entity Group (EG)**